zish/bashrc_enhancements/README.md

 * _If "${HOME}/foo" exists, PATH becomes "/usr/bin:/bin:/usr/local/sbin:/home/zish/foo"._
 * _If "${HOME}/foo" does not exist, PATH remains "/usr/bin:/bin:/usr/local/sbin"._
 ```

+## ssh - SSH interception subroutine with a lot of great extras.

+This was written originally as a mechanism to bring my locally-defined PS1 prompt and  bash aliases with me, so I didn't need to copy them everywhere.
+It has since had a lot more functionality added to it.

+### Features:
+* Define PS1 locally, and have it appear in remote SSH sessions.
+* Use locally-defined aliases in remote SSH sessions.
+* Use locally-defined sunroutines in remote SSH sessions (must be explicity defined).
+* Automaticallly log output from SSH sessions.
+* _Ability to override these options for hosts._
+..* _Overrides are specified as a comment at the end of a 'Host' line that matches the host, in your ~/.ssh/config file._

+### See README.ssh.md file for configuration and usage.

 ## sudo - SUDO interception command.
 This allows you to use available aliases with the sudo command.